 I’d really be happy to read your in-depth life story.
 I was surprised to discover there are more people who share my own thoughts, and who actually succeeded in implementing them, which is my next step.
 I don’t want to sound like a blind fanboy – but the only word I can come up with is HOLY SHIT.
 Not to mention that going through many of your photos does bring up an image of going from one paradise to another.

 I guess it’s time to give birth to a proper About Me page.

 Who Is Regev Elya?

 My goal is to build a life I don’t need a vacation from.
 (Sr. Rob Hill)

 I grew up in Tirat Carmel, a small town between the mountains and the beach, and had the most amazing childhood a kid can hope for.
 My father had 7 siblings with about 3 to 4 kids each – and we all grew up together like brothers and sisters.
 We call it ‘Tribe Elya’.
 All of us went to the same school which was — and still is — separated by a fence from our grandpa’s house.
 This meant a few things:

 - We could all meet every day at our grandpa’s huge yard to play with the animals, ride bicycles and climb trees.
-We did that every weekend too since the entire family lived five minutes walking from each other.
+We did that every weekend too, since the entire family lived five minutes walking from each other.
 There were no iPads, but joy was everywhere.
-Thirty years later, we still meet every Friday and often even more frequently.
+Thirty years later, we still meet every Friday and often more frequently.

-- While most kids in my school had cheese sandwiches for lunch, I’d just go to the gate and yell ‘Sabbaaaaa’ (grandpa in Hebrew) and he would come and hand me a plate of whatever grandma cooked that day.
-And ladies and gentlemen: my grandma was no Western Career Woman™: she spoiled me and my friends with her handcrafted couscous, meat and spinach stew (“Bk’hila”) and the holy grail of her cuisine: THE TUNISIAN FRICCASEE SANDWICH.
+- While most kids in my school had cheese sandwiches for lunch, I was just walking to the gate, yelling ‘grandpaaaaa’ and he would come and give me a plate of whatever grandma cooked that day.
+And ladies and gentlemen: my grandma was no Western Career Woman™: she spoiled me and my friends with her handcrafted couscous, meat and spinach stew (“Bk’hila”) and the holy grail of her cuisine: THE TUNISIAN FRICCASEE.